 Arman has also been the chief strategist and copywriter behind 13 different 7-figure launches.
 He has helped many venture-backed startups, celebrity thought leaders, social media influencers, pro athletes, and New York Times bestselling authors generate tens of millions of dollars with his strategies.

-No matter who you are, where you’re from, what you believe, or what you’ve done — I’m delighted to meet you.
+I’m delighted to meet you.
 Connecting with new people is one of my favorite things, because ultimately all we are left with is our experiences and relationships.
 This little moment is special to me.

 However, let me be clear — I was not born with all this hunger.
 A piece of it may be innate.
 But as far as I can tell, most of it is a product of circumstance.
 It manifested through challenges, traumas, and even tragedy.
 And for that, I am grateful.